Shadrock/online-GIS-programming-course/Week_2/README.md

 ### To complete this assignment you will need:
 - A Google account.
 We'll be using Colab, but also space in your Google Drive: this will be nice example of hosting a small data science project with your own services.
 - Data downloaded from [OpenData D.C.](https://opendata.dc.gov/).
 If, for some reason you can't access the site or download the data, there is a [data folder in this repo](data) that contains archived data you could use.
+That being said, I want you to use the most recent data you can get!
 - A free student account on Carto.
 You get _only_ get one of these by authenticating with your [Github Student Developer pack](https://education.github.com/pack) (pretty nifty, eh?).
-[Go here for details links](https://carto.com/help/getting-started/student-accounts/): the process shouldn't take long.
+[Go here for details and links](https://carto.com/help/getting-started/student-accounts/): the process shouldn't take long.
 Note that a normal, free, Github account will not work!

 ### What you will submit:
 A link to your Github repo.
 The repo must contain your Python code (either as script in `.py` or a notebook in `.ipynb` format).
 The `README` of your repo should briefly summarize the project (in your own words), show an image of your final output, *and* link to your final map in Carto.
 You do not need to include the input/output files (as I have here) but it might be a good idea if you want to use this repo as part of your portfolio.